Events

 RocketJob::Subscribers::SecretConfig.subscribe if defined?(SecretConfig)

-# Start the Rocket Job Event listener thread
+# Start the Rocket Job event listener thread

 Thread.new { RocketJob::Event.listener }